“The more we study, the more we know. The more we know, the more we forget. The more we forget, the less we know. So, why study?” Anonymous

 At Jesus’ presentation at the temple, Simeon said,

 “Behold this child is appointed for the fall and rising of many in Israel, and for a sign that is opposed (and a sword will pierce through your own soul also), so that thoughts from many hearts may be revealed.”
 Luke 2:34-35

 Again Mary kept those words in her heart for future reference.

 Jesus went through the trauma of the birthing process.
 He was presented as was the custom at the temple.
 He was confirmed in His faith at the proper age of twelve and He continued to study the scriptures under the direction of those well versed in them.
 They were amazed at His understanding and knowledge.

 As a small child, I imagine He felt the discomfort of teething, growth spurts, bumps and bruises and all the things every young child endures as they grow.
-At twelve He would begin puberty – study and learn things – endure emotional ups and downs – apprentice with Joseph in the family carpentry business.
+At twelve He would begin puberty – study and learn things – endure emotional ups and downs – serve as apprentice to Joseph in the family carpentry business.
 His life from age twelve until thirty, would be like that of any other Jewish boy, growing up at that time in history.

 He saw the poverty surrounding him.
 He learned how life under Roman rule would affect those he loved.
 He continued to pore over the Scriptures and live an average life.
 His humanity was being made known to men.
 He grew in favor with them.
 He was preparing for the time when His Godhead would be revealed.

 So as I go through this series I hope to give a clear picture of why this was the perfect time in history for God’s own Son to come and live among us – to appreciate our plight – to experience every emotion – to love us, to teach us and to die for us so that we could be His own forever.
 His resurrection proves that He is God.
 Now we look at the culture in which He lived as a man.